Stat27/Shell-Simulator/README.md

 # Shell379 - A Mini Shell Project

 Shell379 is a minimalistic shell program that accepts and executes various commands.
 It allows you to manage processes, execute commands, and control their execution.
-This README provides an overview of the available commands and how to use them.
+Makefile is included for compiling.
+When everything is done, ./shell379 in terminal to start.

 ## Table of Contents